 NALMS Committees & Board Liaisons

 The success of the Society relies largely upon our dedicated volunteers, members, and leaders who give of their time to serve on our many important committees.
-Please see below for a list of our active committees, the members who serve on them, and a brief snapshot of the role they play in NALMS operations.
+Please see below for a list of our active committees and a brief snapshot of the role they play in NALMS operations.
 If you are interested in joining one (or more) of these committees, please contact NALMS staff at firstname.lastname@example.org or the Committee Chair through our Contact page.

 Articles of Incorporation and By-Laws Committee